cloudevents/spec/cloudevents/extensions/verifiability.md

     1. if the values are not equal, the event has been modified in transit and MUST be discarded
 10. the event is returned as verified successfully.

-Upon verification of an CloudEvent, implementations MUST return a new event containing only verified data: the Context Attributes (required and optional) plus the event data.
+Upon verification of an CloudEvent, implementations MUST return a new event containing only verified data: the Context Attributes (REQUIRED and OPTIONAL) plus the event data.
 Extension Context Attributes MUST NOT be included in the verified event.
 This ensures clear separation between verified and unverified data.
 Users handle either a complete unverified event or a verified event with only verified values—never a mixture of both.

 ### What’s verifiable and what isn’t?